zhendrikse/science/quantumphysics/double_slit_background.md

 ### Videos on the mystery of the double slit experiment
 <div style="border-top: 1px solid #999999"><br/></div>

-The following videos are recommended to learn more about the double slit experiment:
+The following videos are recommended to learn more about the double slit experiment and its repercussions for our view on the reality of nature:

 - [Single Photon Interference](https://www.youtube.com/watch?v=GzbKb59my3U) by [Veritassium](https://www.youtube.com/@veritasium), where the experiment is actually performed!
 - [The Quantum Experiment that Broke Reality](https://www.youtube.com/watch?v=p-MNSLsjjdo) by [PBS Space Time](https://www.youtube.com/@pbsspacetime), with a more in-depth explanation.